Pechanga Arena: Sports

 In late 1974, the Q's were finally allowed to use the Sports Arena, but their first season at the arena would turn out to be their only full season there.
 In 1975, the ABA, facing mounting financial difficulties, was rumored to be discussing a merger with the NBA and the San Diego franchise was not to be included.
 The Conquistadors, freshly renamed the Sails, would cease operations just 11 games into the 1975–76 ABA season on November 12, 1975, when the ABA announced that it was folding the San Diego Sails franchise.
 The Sails were scheduled to host the Indiana Pacers on that day but the game was not played.

 In 1972, the Republican Party considered the arena for its National Convention.
 With little warning, however, the GOP decided to hold the convention in Miami Beach.
 To compensate for this blow to local prestige, then-mayor (and future California governor) Pete Wilson gave San Diego the by-name of "America's Finest City", which is still the city's official moniker.

 The arena was the host of the 1973 Muhammad Ali vs. Ken Norton boxing fight, which, by split decision, San Diego resident Norton won.

-The 1975 NCAA men's basketball Final Four was held at the arena from March 15, 1975 until the national championship game on March 31, where UCLA was victorious in John Wooden's final game.
+The 1975 NCAA men's basketball Final Four was held at the arena from March 15, 1975, until the national championship game on March 31, where UCLA was victorious in John Wooden's final game.

 In 1978, less than three years after the Sails folded and the ABA's four surviving teams merged with the NBA, the NBA returned to San Diego with the relocation of the Buffalo Braves, which became the San Diego Clippers.
 In 1981, the Clippers were bought by Los Angeles-based developer Donald Sterling.
 Sterling, despite failing to gain approval from the NBA to relocate the team to Los Angeles in 1982 and again in 1984, did so anyway following the 1983–84 NBA season, which led to a lawsuit from the league.
 The team ultimately remained in Los Angeles, however, following a counter-lawsuit brought on by Sterling.
 The franchise has kept the Clippers name despite its reference being to the ships of San Diego Bay.
 San Diego has not hosted an NBA regular game since the Clippers' departure.

-In both 1979 and 1981 at the San Diego Indoor Track Meet, Irish distance runner Eamonn Coghlan broke the world record for the indoor mile.
+In both 1979 and 1981 at the San Diego Indoor Track Meet, Irish distance runner Eamonn Coghlan broke the world record for the indoor mile with times of 3:52.6 and 3:50.6 respectively.
 A photo of him crossing the finish line appeared around the world including on the cover of Sports Illustrated.
-Coghlan's time for the 1981 race is still the world record for the indoor mile.
+Coghlan's time for the 1981 race would remain as the world record until 1983, when he improved upon his own record with a time of 3:49.78 at New Jersey's Meadowlands Arena indoor arena.
+Coghlan held the indoor mile world record for 17 years and 11 months before Moroccan distance runner Hicham El Guerrouj broke the world record in 1997 with a time of 3:48.45.